Punktum-dk/epp-service-specification/README.md

 ##### Address Handling

 Contact creation under EPP opens for the ability to represent postal information in both local and international representations.
-Due to the representation in DK Hostmaster's system for handling contacts the following rules are applied to postal information.
+Due to the representation in Punktum dk's system for handling contacts the following rules are applied to postal information.

 For Denmark the local representation is chosen and the international representation is discarded.
 For other countries the international representation is chosen and the local representation is discarded.
 Please see the table below.